 Blake Calhoun is an award-winning Filmmaker who has successfully directed both feature films and web originals including the Streamy and Webby-winning hit series Pink, also Continuum, 88 Hits, and the TheWB. com's Exposed.
 Pink has been viewed nearly 10 million times since it premiered in late 2007.
 Calhoun is also an extremely versatile Director, rarely working within the same genre.
 He has directed dark comedy, action, mystery, sci-fi, drama and even physical comedy.
 As well as directing, Calhoun often writes, produces and edits his projects through his production company Loud Pictures.
 It was formed in 1997 to produce high quality film and television content at a fraction of the cost of the typical Hollywood productions.
-Loud Pictures has multiple projects in development including a Warner Brothers TV pilot and several feature film scripts.

 Julio Cedillo graduated from KD Conservatory, earning an Associates in Applied Arts Degree in Acting Performance.
 Julio co-starred opposite Tommy Lee Jones in The Three Burials of Melquiades Estrada, an award winning movie at the Cannes Film Festival.
 He co-starred opposite Jennifer Lopez and Antonio Banderas in Gregory Nava's film Bordertown.
 Starred as Oscar Perez in Killing Down.
 His other feature film credits include On The Borderline opposite R. Lee Ermey, Billy Bob Thornton's All The Pretty Horses, Alan Parker's The Life of David Gale, Reginald Hudlin's Serving Sara with Vincent Pastore, and Luke & Owen Wilson's cult classic Bottle Rocket.
 On the small screen, Cedillo's credits include a regular as Travis Del Rio on the Emmy Award-winning PBS series Wishbone, about a literature-loving canine.
 He has co-starred opposite George C. Scott on ABC's movie of the week Finding The Way Home, as Lt.
-Herrera on TNT's Two for Texas with Kristofferson, and CBS's The Legend of Cadillac Jack opposite Clint Black.
+Herrera on TNT's Two for Texas with Kris Kristofferson, and CBS's The Legend of Cadillac Jack opposite Clint Black.